 Rates, contracts, and publication

-Rates for core stories start at $1500 and go up from there depending on the type of story, length, and research/reporting required.
-We’ll also reimburse basic research and reporting expenses like purchasing books/articles and local travel for interviews/research, but are unable to fund major reporting trips at this time.
+Rates for core stories start at $1800 and go up from there depending on the type of story, length, and research/reporting required.
+We’ll also reimburse basic research and reporting expenses like purchasing books/articles and local travel for interviews/research.
+We are unable to fund major reporting trips at this time but are open to partnering/co-publishing with other independent publications to make bigger stories happen.

 If we decide to work together, you’ll get a writer’s agreement outlining your rights that’s been developed in partnership with the Freelance Solidarity Project of the National Writers’ Union, and you’ll receive 50% of your fee upon signing.
 (Interested in our complete freelancer policies?
 Here they are.)

-For the story itself, you’ll work with a Pipe Wrench editor — heads up, we’re a hands-on bunch! — and your piece will be fact-checked before publication.
+For the story itself, you’ll work with a Pipe Wrench editor — heads up, we’re hands-on! — and your piece will be thoroughly fact-checked before publication.

-Rates for conversation pieces start at $150 and go up from there depending on the specifics — the length, the type of media, the work required.
-We’ll talk through the scope of what you’ll create to come up with an equitable fee.
+Rates for conversation pieces start at $250 and go up from there depending on the length, type of media, and work required.

 If we decide to work together, you’ll get an agreement outlining your rights that’s been developed in partnership with the Freelance Solidarity Project of the National Writers’ Union, and you’ll receive 50% of your fee upon signing.
 (Interested in our complete freelancer policies?
 Here they are.)

-Depending on what kind of work you do, you’ll either work directly with a Pipe Wrench editor, or with a partner that has specific experience in your medium.
+Depending on what kind of work you do, you’ll either work directly with a Pipe Wrench editor or with a partner who has specific experience in your medium.
 Nonfiction writing will be fact-checked before publication where applicable.

 How to pitch